Azure/osdu-developer/README.md

 - __Rollbacks and Recovery__: Every change is recorded in Git, providing a clear audit trail.
 - __Enhanced Security__: Changes are reviewed through pull requests, increasing security and collaboration.

-Our GitOps approach simplifies the process of deploying and managing software, making it easier to maintain and update the OSDU solution, as well as providing a configurable way of leveraging other software configurations by pointing to alternate repositories hosting other configurations.
+Our GitOps approach simplifies the process of deploying and managing software, making it easier to maintain and update, as well as providing a configurable way of leveraging other software configurations by pointing to alternate repositories hosting other configurations.
 By leveraging this method, we ensure that our deployments can be extended to things that not only include the default software load.

 ## Contributing